roxwhale/object-mapper-challenge/README.md

 ## Description

-Starting form unit tests file `object-mapper.test.js`, implement `ObjectMapper` library.
+Starting from unit tests file `object-mapper.test.js`, implement `ObjectMapper` library.
 There is no specific order, you should pass the maximum number of unit tests.

 ## Env